duniairc/ruby-relay/doc/configuration-guide.md

 ## ignore: block
 This block specifies any nicks that should be ignored by the relayer. (e.g. services bots)

-* **ignoreprivmsg**: Toggle whether to relayer should ignore privmsgs.
+* **ignoreprivmsg**: Toggle whether to relayer should ignore PRIVMSGs.
 If false, it will ignore only joins/parts/quits/nicks/modes.
 * **nicks**: List the nicks that should be ignored.

 ## events: block